proballstar/atlas/README.md

 ![Atlas](./images/moon.jpg)

+**ALERT!**
+The release of Atlas has been delayed to April 20 or Patriots Day which is a mark of American Sucess which is part of Atlas's Goal.
+The reason we're making this change is due to the ever growing threat of the COVID-19 (Coronavirus Disease 2019), we want to make sure that the public is safe, as your safety is our top priority.

 Atlas is an end-to-end open source platform for rockets.
 It contains a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researcher push state-of-the-art research in rocket science and developers to easily integrate Atlas into their existing rocket codebase.